- FEMA.gov - Federal Emergency Management Agency

 - Other sites such as NOAA Weather Radio, the Weather Channel, local television and radio.

-The Office of Security and Emergency Management (SEM) has compiled Active Shooter Incident Response-related materials for FLETC, Partner Organization (PO), Contractor staff, and Student use.
+The Office of Security and Professional Responsibility (OSPR) has compiled Active Shooter Incident Response-related materials for FLETC, Participating Organization (PO), Contractor staff, and Student use.
 The complied material consists of information meant to prepare personnel in the event of an active shooter incident here at the FLETC and can be found on FLETC's intranet:

 - Active Shooter Poster